henrykingcn/Gaming-Data-Visualization-Project-based-on-R-and-Shiny-Rayshader/readme.md

 ## 3D-implementation

 Due to the limitation of the Dashboard, it cannot show the 3D plot from `library(rayshader)`, which can run correctly in Rmd in RStudio.
 So we create another two Rmd file to implement the 3D code.
-To run our 3D-implementation code, you cloud direct to `3D_Heatmap.Rmd` and `3D_Map.Rmd`, and install the package below. **You need to run them directly in RStudio rather than knit to HTML.** Our running environment is Windows 11 22H2 22621.2715; AMD Ryzen 5 5600U, R Version: 4.2.2.
+To run our 3D-implementation code, you cloud direct to `3D_Heatmap.Rmd` and `3D_Map.Rmd`, and install the package below.
+Our running environment is Windows 11 22H2 22621.2715; AMD Ryzen 5 5600U, R Version: 4.2.2.

 ```{r}
 library(dplyr)